-The Hindu and Jain Temples
+The Hindu And Jain Temples

 There are five peaks in the Girnar range that have a collection of many Hindu and Jain Temples.
 Pilgrims need to climb thousands and thousands of steps in order to reach these temples.
-Amongst the Jain Temples are the Tirthankara Neminath Temple, Mallinath Temple, Rishabhdev Temple and the Parshwanath Temple.
+Amongst the Jain Temples are the Tirthankara Neminath temple, Mallinath Temple, Rishabhdev Temple and the Parshwanath Temple.

-The Five peaks of Girnar
+The Five Peaks Of Girnar

-The five peaks of Girnar come in the following order - the Neminath Temple followed by the Amba Mata Temple in the first peak, the second peak is known as the Guru Goraknath peak, and the third peak is known as the Oghad peak.
+The five peaks of Girnar come in the following order - the Neminath Temple, followed by the Amba Mata Temple in the first peak, the second peak is known as the Guru Goraknath peak and the third peak is known as the Oghad peak.
 Next comes the peak of the Dattatreya Temple and then the peak of Kalika Temple.

-Tourist places In and around Girnar
+Tourist Places In And Around Girnar

 Near the Girnar forest is the Gir National Park.
 One can definitely include Gir forest in the itinerary while visiting Girnar Hills.